-For more information about how to work out your LGPS benefits and to use an online modeller, please visit the LGPS member website.
+For more information about How your LGPS pension is worked out and to use an online modeller, please visit the LGPS member website.
+For more information about underpin protection, see the McCloud remedy section of the website.

 When you can take your pension